webcontact/profairs-api-docs/source/includes/_hall_planning.md

 ### Query Params

+#### debug

 If `debug` was set as a parameter, this endpoint additionally returns the arguments as they were used internally.

+The endpoint runs checks before making the proposal, if both `exhibitor_id` and `fair_id` exist in the system.
+If not no proposal will be made.
+However, if debug is set to `true`, the proposal will be made regardless, and the error messages from the checks will be warnings instead.

 ### Response Codes